boltops-tools/terraspace-docs/_reference/terraspace-all-plan.md

     Time took: 11s
     $

+## Using Plan Outputs

+Using plan output path.
+You can specify an output path for the plan that contains pattern for expansion.
+Example:

+    $ terraspace all plan --out ":MOD_NAME.plan"

+You can then use this later in terraspace up:

+    $ terraspace all up --plan ":MOD_NAME.plan"

 ## Options

 ```
+o, [--out=OUT]                             # Output path.
+Can be a pattern like :MOD_NAME.plan
 y, [--yes], [--no-yes]                     # auto approve all batch commands
     [--exit-on-fail], [--no-exit-on-fail]  # whether or not to exit when one of the batch commands fails
 ```